GandhiCloudLab/envizi-travel-usecase/readme.md

 The Account styles is available here.

 Here is the list of account style available.
-It shows the the different account style with `scope`, `data type` and etc.
+It shows the different account style with `scope`, `data type` and etc.
 <img src="images/img70-acc-style-1.png">

 We have created 3 custom account styles.